andyguestysj/prog02/_docs/topics/assessment/assess-ex-3.md

 ### Submission

-Your project should be uploaded to your gitlab account and you should submit a link to the gitlab project, alongside the rest of the assessment, through moodle, by 12noon 16/05/22.
+Your project should be uploaded to your gitlab account and you should submit a link to the gitlab project, alongside the rest of the assessment, through moodle, by 12 noon 16/05/22.